-Platform Hogan has minimal production facilities.
+There is currently no active oil and gas operations on Platform Hogan.
 Historically, the only processing performed on the platform was the separation of the produced fluids and gas into separate streams.
 The following facility descriptions are of those which formerly occurred on the platform.

 Production facilities consisted of wells, gas/liquid separators, a low pressure vapor recovery compressor, a gas lift system and kick-off compressor, liquid shipping pumps, and surge tanks that were once needed to ship produced fluids and gas to the La Conchita treatment facility in Ventura County.
-The crude oil and natural gas formerly produced were sweet and had low concentrations of H2S and mercaptans.
+The crude oil and natural gas formerly produced were sweet and had low concentrations of H_2S and mercaptans.

-Platform Hogan has a design production rate of 15,000 bpd of oil emulsion and 15 million scf/day of gas.
-Produced fluids and gas are shipped in two separate sub-sea pipelines to the La Conchita oil and gas plant.
+Platform Hogan had a design production rate of 15,000 bpd of oil emulsion and 15 million scf/day of gas.
+Produced fluids and gas are no longer shipped in the two separate sub-sea pipelines to the La Conchita oil and gas plant.

 2.1.1 Production: Platform Hogan has 66 allowed well slots.
 Fifty wells were drilled.
-The wells are currently being plugged and abandoned.
+All wells are currently shut-in and isolated.